TodePond/TodePondDotCom/wikiblogarden/art/never-stop-writing/part-two/readme.md

 In all of these cases, there was originally more content in this post, but I cut it off— I split it up into smaller pieces, to be published separately.
 But for whatever reason, I never got round to finishing and posting the next part(s).

-I only feel compelled to write a blog post when I feel like I *have* to write it— I *must* write it.
+I only feel compelled to write a blog post when I feel like I *have* to write it— when I *must* write it.

 ## Part zero